Somerville, Massachusetts: Geography

-These hills rise from the floodplain of the Mystic River, and generally run west to east, providing for beautiful vistas of Boston to the south and Medford/Everett to the north.
+These hills rise from the floodplain of the Mystic River, and generally run west to east, providing views of Boston to the south and Medford/Everett to the north.
 Physical boundaries are also defined by prominent waterways: the Mystic River to the north, its tributary Alewife Brook to the west, and the Miller's River to the southeast.

 Land in early Somerville was used primarily as grazing commons and small farms.
 After the proliferation of the railroads in the area during the mid-1800s, industrialization transformed the landscape.
 In the 1800s, the Millers River was used as a sewer and dumping ground for local industry and would be ordered filled by the Commonwealth before the end of the century, for health reasons.
 As a result of landfill and the elimination of former Cobble Hill, the Millers River marsh was turned into railyards, slaughterhouses and other large-scale land uses.

 Squares and neighborhoods

 Somerville's commercial property is not concentrated in a recognized downtown central business district but instead is spread over many different nodes or corridors of business activity.
 The difference in character ranges from the vibrant nightlife, live music and theaters of Davis Square to the large scale retail and highway access of Assembly Square.
 This spatial allocation is directly related to the early influence of rail and streetcar systems which caused economic activity to occur at stops.
 The other key factor in the creation of commercial squares is the area's topography.
 The numerous hills making up Somerville's landscape determined where road networks would allow neighborhood commercial development.

 Somerville has a number of squares that are centers for business and entertainment, as well as a number of other neighborhoods: